 What do Oriental cockroaches look like?

 Oriental cockroaches are sometimes called black beetle cockroaches due to their shiny black bodies.
-A typical Oriental cockroaches are roughly an inch in length and are the second largest common New England cockroach (American cockroach is larger).
+A typical Oriental cockroaches are roughly an inch in length and are the second largest common cockroach (American cockroach is larger).
 Like all species of cockroaches common to the region, the Oriental variety boasts six spiny legs and a pair of long, slender antennae.
 The sex of Oriental cockroaches determines whether the insects have wings; males feature a short pair of wings covering most of the abdomen, while females remain wingless.
 Despite having wings, male specimens are not known to fly.